On the Convergence and Calibration of Deep Learning with Differential Privacy: Introduction

 \section{Introduction}

 Deep learning has achieved tremendous success in many applications that involve crowdsourced information, e.g., face image, emails, financial status, and medical records.
-However, using such sensitive data raises severe privacy concerns on a range of image recognition, natural language processing and other tasks \cite{cadwalladr2018revealed,rocher2019estimating,ohm2009broken,de2013unique,de2015unique}.
-For a concrete example, researches have recently demonstrated multiple successful privacy attacks on deep learning models, in which the attackers can re-identify a member in the dataset using the location or the purchase record, via the membership inference attack \cite{shokri2017membership,carlini2019secret}.
-In another example, the attackers can extract a person’s name, email address, phone number, and physical address from the billion-parameter GPT-2 \cite{radford2019language} via the extraction attack \cite{carlini2020extracting}.
-Therefore, many studies have applied differential privacy (DP) and its variants \cite{dwork2006calibrating,dwork2008differential,dwork2014algorithmic,mironov2017renyi,duchi2013local,dong2019gaussian}, a mathematically rigorous approach, to protect against leakage of private information \cite{abadi2016deep,mcsherry2007mechanism,mcmahan2017learning,geyer2017differentially}.
-To achieve this gold standard of privacy guarantee, since the seminal work \cite{abadi2016deep}, DP optimizers are applied to train the neural networks while preserving the accuracy of prediction.
-To name a few, researchers have proposed DP-SGD \cite{abadi2016deep, bassily2014private}, DP-Adam \cite{bu2019deep}, DP-SGLD \cite{wang2015privacy,li2019connecting}, DP-FTRL \cite{kairouz2021practical}, and DP-FedAvg \cite{mcmahan2017learning}.
+However, using such sensitive data raises severe privacy concerns on a range of image recognition, natural language processing and other tasks \citep{cadwalladr2018revealed,rocher2019estimating,ohm2009broken,de2013unique,de2015unique}.
+For a concrete example, researches have recently demonstrated multiple successful privacy attacks on deep learning models, in which the attackers can re-identify a member in the dataset using the location or the purchase record, via the membership inference attack \citep{shokri2017membership,carlini2019secret}.
+In another example, the attackers can extract a person’s name, email address, phone number, and physical address from the billion-parameter GPT-2 \citep{radford2019language} via the extraction attack \citep{carlini2020extracting}.
+Therefore, many studies have applied differential privacy (DP) \citep{dwork2006calibrating,dwork2008differential,dwork2014algorithmic,mironov2017renyi,duchi2013local,dong2019gaussian}, a mathematically rigorous approach, to protect against leakage of private information \citep{abadi2016deep,mcsherry2007mechanism,mcmahan2017learning,geyer2017differentially}.
+To achieve this gold standard of privacy guarantee, since the seminal work \citep{abadi2016deep}, DP optimizers (including DP-SGD/Adam \citep{abadi2016deep, bassily2014private,bu2019deep}, DP-SGLD \citep{wang2015privacy,li2019connecting,zhang2021differentially}, DP-FedSGD and DP-FedAvg \citep{mcmahan2017learning}) are applied to train the neural networks while preserving high accuracy for prediction.